rosenpin/i3-agenda/README.md

                         max number of events to query Google's API for each of your calendars.
 Increase this number if you have lot of events in your google calendar
-  --today, -d           print only today events --no-event-text TEXT  text to display when there are no events
+  --today, -d           print only today events --no-event-text TEXT  text to display when there are no events --hide-event-after MINUTES
+                        minutes to show events after they start before showing the next event.
+If not specified, the current event will be shown until it ends
 ```

 ### Filter displayed calendars